-This year I bought an XPA Gen. 3/Eleven/1.5s… What all that means is the big Gen. 3 chassis with a switching (or something like that) power supply and space for 7 amplifier modules, each either a minimum-200-Watts-into-8 mono or 65WPC-into-8 stereo module; then the total number of channels, then the number of mono modules, and then the number of stereo modules.
+This year I bought an XPA Gen. 3/Eleven/1.5s… What all that means is the big Gen. 3 chassis with a switching (or something like that) power supply and space for 7 amplifier modules… Each module may be a minimum-200-Watts-into-8 mono or 65WPC-into-8 stereo module; then the total number of channels, then the number of mono modules, and then the number of stereo modules.

-I have a low-sentivity centerchannel speaker, a Martin Logan Electromotion ELS CC that’s driven very cleanly by the mono module and ten surround or ceiling speakers (all ELAC B6s) that sound just fine driven by the five stereo modules… The amp is dead quiet both mechanically and electronically and is 100% reliable… I had two entry-level seven-channel Emotiva amps that worked just finely but were a bit of a mess physically with all the IC and speakercables… The XPA Gen. 3 allowed me to organise all the cable and CC speaker into a nice-looking and great-sounding centerstack.
+I have a low-sentivity centerchannel speaker, a Martin Logan Electromotion ELS CC that’s driven very cleanly by the mono module… Also in my system are ten surround or ceiling speakers (all ELAC B6s) that sound just fine driven by the five stereo modules… The amp is dead quiet both mechanically and electronically and is 100% reliable… I had two entry-level seven-channel Emotiva amps that worked just finely but were a bit of a mess physically with all the IC and speakercables… The XPA Gen. 3 allowed me to organise all the cable and CC speaker into a nice-looking and great-sounding centerstack.